Opinion | We’re headed for a global energy crisis. What we need is a transition strategy.

 But there is even lower-hanging fruit.
 The journal Environmental Research Letters did a study of more than 29,000 fossil-fuel power plants worldwide and found that just 5 percent of them were responsible for 73 percent of global emissions from electricity.
 We could easily pay to convert those roughly 1,400 plants and reap a huge windfall in the reduction of carbon emissions.
 And the International Energy Agency estimates that over 70 percent of the methane leakage from oil and gas production can be stopped by using existing technologies.

 The goal — in not just the long term, but medium term — must be to power the world with renewables.
 There is a lot of good news on this front.
 Solar and wind costs have come down dramatically and are competitive with fossil fuels.
 They are now easier to deploy than ever before.
 Storage, once the great problem with these intermittent sources, is being solved as batteries become more powerful and other storage solutions are gaining ground.
-We still need much larger investments in research and development in this area but we are making real progress.
+We still need much larger investments in research and development in this area, but we are making real progress.

 In the meantime, we still need to cut emissions today while keeping energy flowing.
 If not, we will face more energy shocks, which could easily develop into a backlash against green policies.
 And then the Democrat in the White House, Joe Biden, will begin to look a lot like his predecessor from the 1970s Jimmy Carter.